Contact us for bookings & inquiries - 7 days a week

 Note: You can use the discounted rate to suit your own group particularly when there is a mixture of Adults and Children.
 For example, we regularly have families book in, so a family of 2 Adults and 2 Children (12-16 years) would pay $820.00 but as there are 4 persons they can claim the 4 or more person rate and save an additional $40.00 by paying only the $195 each rate. ($780.00 in total not $820.00)

-For safety reasons we do not collect Boat Licence fees on the day therefore pre- enrolment and pre-payment of course fees is required.
+For safety reasons we do not collect Boat Licence course fees on the day therefore pre- enrolment and pre-payment of course fees is required.
 Courses are conducted on a weekly basis.
 (Please see current availability in the right hand column).
 Some pre-study is required prior to attending a course and we recommend that you should enrol at least 5-7 days prior to the course to allow sufficient time to read the required rules and regulations.

 When enrollment is completed we provide candidates with access to our websites which we have developed that assist greatly in understanding the rules and regulations.
 These websites have contributed greatly to our acheivement of a very high percentage of candidates obtaining their licence on the 1st attempt.
 Something we are very proud of!